Looking for Light in the Darkness

 We are people living in a world of deep darkness who are looking for light.

 Darkness is all around us, seeping into how we live our lives and see ourselves.
-Some of us fear darkness and refuse to see it or even acknowledge its presence.
+Some of us fear darkness, refusing to see it or even acknowledge its presence.
 Darkness makes some of us feel tired and frustrated.

 We want to stay in bed wrapped in blankets.
 Maybe the darkness will go away.